-Bayern have the historical advantage over Barcelona, winning eight out of 12 competitive meetings.
-The other four games have resulted in two draws and two defeats. fcbayern.com looks back on those previous encounters ahead of the final Champions League group game of the season on Wednesday at the Allianz Arena.
+Bayern have the historical advantage over Barcelona, winning nine out of 13 competitive meetings.
+The other four games have resulted in two draws and two defeats. fcbayern.com looks back on those previous encounters ahead of the first home match of the 2022/23 Champions League season at the Allianz Arena on Tuesday.

 1995/96: Bayern defy favourites to lift UEFA Cup

 The first competitive meeting was in the semi-finals of the 1995/96 UEFA Cup.
 Despite the Catalans being favourites, Bayern claimed a 2-2 draw against Johan Cruyff’s team in the first leg at the Olympiastadion.
 Marcel Witeczek and Mehmet Scholl netted for FCB, who were up against it in the reverse fixture in front of 115,000 spectators at the Camp Nou.
 The Bavarians were phenomenal on the night and took a 2-0 lead through Markus Babbel and Witeczek.
 Ivan de la Peña got one back for Barça shortly before the end, but Bayern were through to the final, where they claimed their first European title in 20 years with victory over Bordeaux.